 But I think about the bigger picture: somewhere there’s another person – a student with a paper that’s overdue, maybe – who might read this and feel a little less alone.

 Dear Reader, take hope.
 Some people understand and give you the room to allow yourself to get better.
+Anxiety and depression are real.
+I believe you.

 Want more stories like this?
 Subscribe!